jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 }
 ```

-Notice here that the closure takes `shoe_size` from the environment and uses it to decide whether a shoe should be included in the returned vector or not.
+Notice here that the closure captures `shoe_size` from the environment and uses it to decide whether a shoe should be included in the returned vector or not.

 ## 13.3 - Improving our I/O Project